vavrusa/rfc-dnscomp/rfc-dnscomp.md

 are rejected as malformed by unaware DNS implementations.

-The proposed compression method introduces an extended label type to indicate that the remainder of the message is compressed, and a and OPT RR option COMPRESS to declare compression support.
-To ensure compatibility with existing infrastructure, the new label type **SHOULD NOT** be used in a DNS query, and it **MAY** be used in DNS response only after the support is indicated by the presence of the COMPRESS option in the query.
+The proposed compression method introduces an extended label type to indicate that the remainder of the message is compressed, and an OPT RR option COMPRESS to negotiate compression support.
+To ensure compatibility with existing infrastructure, the new label type **MUST NOT** be used in a DNS query, and it **MAY** be used in DNS response only after the support is indicated by the presence of the COMPRESS option in the query.

 # How the remainder compression works